asok/helm-rails/README.md

 	(define-key global-map (kbd "s-o") 'helm-rails-specs)
 	(define-key global-map (kbd "s-r") 'helm-rails-all)

-# Helm configuration

-Variable `helm-ff-transformer-show-only-basename` when set to `t` as you can imagine will truncate a filename to basename.
-I don't find it useful with `helm-rails`.
-Hence I set it to `nil` with `(setq helm-ff-transformer-show-only-basename nil)`.

 # Limitations

 * no notion of `tests/` directory (to implemented)